It's Not About Insurance; It's About Surrendering Liberty!

 We have been teaching Nolan for a while now that God makes trees, flowers, the sun and the moon etc. Only lately when we ask him who made this or that he says SANTA!!!.
 We gently laugh and say no silly God made it.
 We’ve never told him santa made anything, somehow somewhere he picked that up.
 Now when you ask him sometimes he will say Santa and just laugh and say no santa’s pretend, he’s not real, God is real.
 Now we don’t snarl or yell at Nolan if he does these things we enjoy it, nor do we “preach” at him about it. he’s only 2 ½.

+We don’t teach the boys that santa gives them presents because what possible good is there in doing so?
+For one you may have to explain to them (possibly crying kid) one day santa is not real.
+My mom didn’t find this out till she was 10 or so something like that.
 To me promoting that santa gives our children gifts takes away from the ultimate reason for the season.
 My personal conviction is that teaching our children that Santa is real and brings them presents is the ultimate insult to God.
 Here’s why God graciously provides me a job that, provides me money to provide a home, food and yes to buy gifts for the kids.

+For me nothing is added by telling our kids santa is real, but plenty is taken away from God by telling them santa provided the gifts.
 If you really want to go deeper the whole idea of santa is that if you are good you get presents, when in reality God provides Christians and even the unsaved with great gifts regardless how wicked or evil we can be.

 I am so thankful I am not rewarded based on how good I am or should I say AM NOT!

 For me to say that even the smallest gift comes from santa would take the ultimate glory from God.
+We are blessed because of God’s wonderful grace not due to anything of man.

 Isaiah 43:7